 - J. Daniel Luther & Jennifer Ung Loh (2019) Epilogue.
 In: J. Daniel Luther & Jennifer Ung Loh. eds.
 Queer Asia: Decolonising and Reimagining Sexuality and Gender.
 Zed.

-Centre for the Study of Women & Gender in collaboration with the Queer History Reading Group
+A collaboration with Centre for the Study of Women & Gender

 This session was a discussion of two chapters from Gayatri Gopinath, Impossible Desires: Queer Diasporas and South Asian Public Cultures (Duke University Press: 2005) - these chapters can be found below: